Wilby, Suffolk, St Mary's Church

 HERITAGE HIGHLIGHTS: Superb collection of medieval bench ends

 The church was rebuilt in traditional East Anglian knapped flint in the 13th century, when the south aisle, south porch, and clerestory were added.
-The highlight of the church is the beautiful 15th century west tower, rising in 3 stages to battlements decorated with pinnacles at each corner.
+The highlight of the church is the beautiful 15th-century west tower, rising in three stages to battlements decorated with pinnacles at each corner.

 The porch is stunning, with a row of eight canopied niches over the archway.
 The niches were made to hold statues of saints, which were presumably destroyed at the Reformation.
 The outer doorway is carved with small grotesque heads interspersed with foliage, bearded heads, Biblical symbols (I spotted St Peter's keys), and crowns.